Vincit/objection.js/doc/includes/API.md

 ## Model

-> Creating models using ES5:
+> Defining a model using ES5:

 ```js
 function Person() {